mbakhoff/synchronization-template/readme.md

 }
 ```

-What is going one here?
+What is going on here?
 1. `main` calls `findNumbers`.
 2. `findNumbers` creates a new `CompletableFuture` object.
    a CompletableFuture is a placeholder that can hold the result of some computation.